 F. Requirements of Notice of Meeting of the Board of Directors

 Written notice of all meetings of directors, whether regular or special meetings, shall be signed by the Secretary and shall be mailed to the last recorded address of each director at least ten days before the day appointed for the meeting.
 All notices of meetings shall set forth the place, the date, the time and the purpose of the meeting.

 G. Executive Committee

 There shall be elected for two (2) year terms by the Fellows of the Aerodigestive Society eight (8) executive committee members who, together with the President and President Elect, immediate past president and past-past president of the Society, shall constitute an Executive Committee totaling 12 members.
+By definition, only Fellows may serve on the Executive Committee.
+Elections are staggered to preserve institutional memory.
 The President of the Society shall serve as the Chairperson of the Committee.
 The 8 members fulfill these positions:

 The Executive Committee may appoint such employees as may be necessary to conduct the business of the Society; it may act on behalf of the corporation in any matter when the Board of Directors is not in session, except as otherwise provided by law, reporting to the Board of Directors for its ratification of their action at each regular and special meeting called for the purpose.
 Five members shall constitute a quorum for the transaction of business.
 Meetings may be called by the Chairperson of said Committee or by two members upon ten days’ notice.
 The Executive Committee shall cause the Treasurer’s accounts to be audited at least once each year by a certified public accountant and report thereon to the Board of Directors.
 Members of the Executive Committee must be Society Fellows in good standing.
 One of the primary functions of the Executive Committee is to receive reports from the standing committees and to build the program of the annual meeting with advisement of the standing committees.